Software & Technology

 – Stuart Irving, President and Chief Executive Officer, Computershare

-Clearwater Analytics, a supplier of automated data aggregation and reporting software for investment portfolios, has its European operations centres in Edinburgh, while the Norwegian fintech company EedenBull has established a technology hub in Edinburgh for the development of new products including apps, digital credit cards, and business software.
+Clearwater Analytics, a supplier of automated data aggregation and reporting software for investment portfolios, has its European operations centre in Edinburgh, while the Norwegian fintech company EedenBull has established a technology hub in Edinburgh for the development of new products including apps, digital credit cards, and business software.
 ClearScore has an open banking centre of excellence in Edinburgh.
 Other market-leading fintech companies with a presence in Edinburgh include the German company KAL (one of the world's leading ATM software providers), digital payments specialist Modulr, the Swiss company Tindeco (which provides software for portfolio management), and the Singaporean company TranSwap (which provides a cross-border payment platform).

 – Nicki Bisgaard, Co-Founder and Chief Executive Officer, EedenBull

-A huge number of fintech companies have originated in Edinburgh and gone on to national and global success.
-Among the exciting companies originating in Edinburgh are the personal finance app developer Money Dashboard and the electronic point-of-sale and payment app specialist Graffter, payroll app developer fastP.A.Y.E., peer-to-peer lending platform LendingCrowd, and AI-based trust and safety platform Pasabi.
+A number of fintech companies have originated in Edinburgh and gone on to national and global success.
+The innovative companies originating in Edinburgh include electronic point-of-sale and payment app specialist Graffter, payroll app developer fastP.A.Y.E., peer-to-peer lending platform LendingCrowd, and AI-based trust and safety platform Pasabi.